-IP addresses are the core mechanism of the Computer networks.
+IP addresses are the core mechanism of Computer networks.
 The IP address is used to specify the host to communicate and transmit data.
-There is two type of IP address configuration mechanism.
+There are two types of IP address configuration mechanism.
 Dynamic and Static.
 In this tutorial, we will examine the static IP address configuration.

 Static IP Address

 Static means stable or not changeable, fixed, etc. Static IP addresses set to the host or interface and do not change during time.
 An IP address generally set manually.
 Every IP address can be used as static or dynamic there is no restriction.
 The setting or configuration type makes it static or dynamic.

 The dynamic IP address is set with the DHCP protocol.
 DHCP means Dynamic Host Control Protocol and as its name suggest it is used to set network related configuration dynamically.

 We can use static IP addresses for different cases.

 - Web Server’s must use static IP address because

 IP addresses categorized as Private IP Address or Public IP Address.
 Private IP addresses only used in internal networks like the intranet, home network, ISP network, etc. Private IP addresses can not be used on the internet.
 We can use all private IP addressed as static.
 Home routers generally use